How you could be using your credit cards all wrong

 Millennials are also likely to have a more negative perception of credit cards, given their experiences.

-"Millennials came of age during the Great Recession and are scared -- for good reason -- about taking on card debt after seeing their parents get burned," Shultz says.
+"Millennials came of age during the Great Recession and are scared -- for good reason -- about taking on card debt after seeing their parents get burned," Schulz says.

 But having a line of credit open is important in more ways than just the obvious.
 A bad credit score can be a problem if you try to rent an apartment or take out a car loan, but it can also prevent you from getting a cell phone contract or potentially become an issue in your relationship.